Miami Heat list 5 players on injury report for their 1st game of 2022 NBA Playoffs

 - Updated: April 16, 2022

-The Miami Heat have released their injury report for Game 1 of their first-round playoff series against the Atlanta Hawks that is set for Sunday afternoon.
+The Miami Heat have released their injury report for Game 1 of their first-round playoff series against the Atlanta Hawks.

 Heat injury report for Sunday 1 p.m. vs. Hawks: